Skip to Content

 Documentation in medical records: VA Long Beach maintains the confidentiality of information about sexual orientation, sexual behavior, and gender identity, just like any other private health information.

-Changing name or sex in records: Your name in your medical record will reflect your legal name.
+Changing name or sex in records: Your name in your medical record reflects your legal name.
 The sex in your medical record should reflect your self-identified gender.
 You have the right to request that your name and sex are updated as appropriate.
-There are established procedures for changing your name and sex with the VA Privacy Officer.
+You also have the right to add a preferred name for VA employees to use, if you are pending a legal name change.
+There are established procedures for changing your name, preferred name, and sex with the VA Privacy Officer.